Manav1011/webrtc-vpn/working.md

 - All VPN traffic is shared between the two scripts via the WebRTC data channel, creating a virtual network link.

 ---

-*Let me know if you want a diagram or more details on any step!*